Redesigning Enable Medicine’s Data Upload Journey

 Upload data in the background

-Placing the file upload UI in a separate, collapsable window allowed users to complete other steps while their files processed in the background, preventing hold ups.
+Placing the file upload UI in a separate, collapsible window allowed users to complete other steps while their files processed in the background, preventing delays.

 Multiplex images range in the 1s to 10s of gigabytes, meaning processing times can be huge.
 Previously, users had to wait for completion before doing anything else.